PHP File Scanner: Reading the reports

 Marked Safe.
 All files with a non-zero threat score will appear on each and every scan as Suspicious.
 Obviously, you don't want to go through the tedious task of manually verifying files as described above for each and every scan.
 Marking a file as safe tells Admin Tools that this particular file, in its current state, is not suspicious and should not be reported again as suspicious unless it's modified.
 Unmarking the file (default) will report this file as suspicious during the next scan.

 You can print the report by clicking on the Print button on the toolbar.
 Thebutton will print out all of the files on the report, not just the ones you currently see on your screen.
+If you have a lot of files in the scan (hundreds to thousands) this may slow down your server or fail to load at all.
 It is advisable to print out the result in landscape (not portrait) orientation.
 Moreover, the button will export the entire report in a comma separated values (CSV) file which you can them import in Microsoft Office Excel, Apple Numbers, OpenOffice.org/LibreOffice Calc, Google Docs spreadsheet or any other desktop or on-line spreadsheet application.